JdejesusIsaac/TriviaStreamNft/README.md

 # TriviaStreamNft

-1 contract with a “mintNft” or “mint_nft” function,  to mint NFT user has to watch 30 second stream then input correct value into mintNft() function.
+1 contract with a “mintNft” function,  to mint NFT user has to watch 30 second stream then input correct value into mintNft() function.